polca/premise/docs/introduction.rst

 exchanges to that new efficiency ratio, including fuel inputs, infrastructure as well as carbon dioxide emissions.

 2. Non-CO2 regulated emissions
-`rmnd_lca` iterates through all the electricity production datasets that rely on fuel combustion.
+`premise` iterates through all the electricity production datasets that rely on fuel combustion.
 This includes combustion of hard coal, lignite, natural gas and oil.
 It looks up the expected emissions for each technology for the year considered in the GAINS air emission model data.
 It updates the corresponding emissions.
 This includes emissions of SO_2, CO, NO_x, NH_3 and NMVOC.

 3. Electricity markets
-`rmnd_lca` deletes existing electricity markets.
+`premise` deletes existing electricity markets.
 Then, it creates new ones for each region of the IAM model, for high, medium and low voltage respectively.
 Shares of each technology are looked up from the IAM file for the year considered.